inaturalist/iNaturalistReactNative/README.md

 1. `tests/integration`: Tests the test the integration of multiple modules, e.g. a list of observation that makes requests to a mocked API, persists the response data in local storage, retrieves the data from local storage and renders components.
 1. `tests/unit`: Tests that only test specific modules, like a single component, or a hook.

-We're using [Jest](https://jestjs.io/) and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) for most of our tests, [factoria](https://github.com/phanan/factoria) and [faker.js](https://github.com/Marak/faker.js/) to generate test data for use with mocks. `Local*` model factories represent locally persisted data, while `Remote*` factories represent that kinds of records we get from an API or external package.
+We're using [Jest](https://jestjs.io/) and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) for most of our tests, [factoria](https://github.com/phanan/factoria) and [faker.js](https://github.com/Marak/faker.js/) to generate test data for use with mocks. `Local*` model factories represent locally persisted data, while `Remote*` factories represent the kinds of records we get from an API or external package.

 ## Running with Staging Environment